 - Avoid Facebook etc. When mentally and emotionally drained it’s easy to keep referring back to Facebook (and the like) checking, reading and not writing (after all you don’t have the energy to engage!).
 Most people admit (eventually) that they’re looking for the small dopamine hit of seeing a like on their posts or looking for something recognising them on their friends posts.
 In reality, its draining and demoralising.
 Get off of social media while you recover, it won’t help you.

-Recovery is good, active recovery is better!
+Recovery is good, active recovery is better at speeding introvert recovery time!